A Generalization of Arrow's Impossibility Theorem Through Combinatorial Topology: Introduction

-\textcite{Baryshnikov} suggests a relation between the possibility results for some domain restrictions and the homotopy type of the simplicial complex representing the preferences with some deleted simplices of maximal dimension. \textcite{RajsbaumR2022preprint, RajsbaumArmajacPODC} work with domain restrictions by eliminating simplices of maximal dimension from the simplicial complex representing the unrestricted domain, but they restrict their analysis to the base case.
-Also, \textcite{RajsbaumR2022preprint, RajsbaumArmajacPODC} do not get into the formal details of how the complexes representing the restricted domains are defined.
-They also did not prove that the combinatorial topology and the classical Arrovian frameworks are equivalent under domain restrictions (in a sense that we will make precise later in this paper).
+The authors of \cite{RajsbaumR2022preprint-new,RajsbaumArmajacPODC} work with arbitrary domain restrictions, restricted to the base case, by eliminating simplices of maximal dimension from the simplicial complex representing the unrestricted domain.
+However, \cite{RajsbaumR2022preprint-new,RajsbaumArmajacPODC} do not get into the formal details of how the complexes representing the restricted domains are defined.
+They also do not prove that the combinatorial topology and the classical Arrovian frameworks are equivalent under domain restrictions (in a sense that we will make precise later).
+For a proof of this equivalence for the case of the unrestricted domain see \cite{RajsbaumR2022preprint-new}.

-We regard the combinatorial topology approach to domain restrictions as promising because \textcite{RajsbaumR2022preprint} used it to provide an schematic (instead of an \textit{ad hoc}) characterization of Arrow's theorem for the base case and in the context of a broad class of domains.
-This result is based on deleting certain $2$-simplices (triangles), called \textit{critical profiles} by these authors, that live in a torus that is part of the simplicial complex representing the set of all profiles.
-When one deals with a higher number of alternatives, the dimension of the simplicial complexes grows (the number of voters do not affect the dimension), but one can still look at their $2$-skeletons (intuitively: the two dimensional level of the whole structure).
+We regard the combinatorial topology approach to domain restrictions as promising because \cite{RajsbaumR2022preprint-new} use it to provide a schematic (instead of an \textit{ad hoc}) characterization of Arrow's theorem for the base case in the context of a broad class of domains.
+Also, \cite{baryshnikov2024topological} recently applied the algebraic topology approach to prove another very important result in social choice and mechanism design: the Gibbard-Satterthwaite theorem \cite{Gibbard,SATTERTHWAITE1975187}.
+Therefore, one could expect that a combinatorial topology proof could also be possible.
+Additionally, combinatorial topology has been very useful in distributed computing \cite{HerlihyFeichtnerKozlovRajsbaum14}, and, as \cite{RajsbaumArmajacPODC} point out, there are interesting analogies between this field and social choice.

+Finally, the characterization by \cite{RajsbaumR2022preprint-new} that we just mentioned is based on deleting certain triangles (formally: $2$-simplices), called \textit{critical profiles} by these authors, that live in a torus that is part of the simplicial complex representing the set of all profiles.
+When one deals with a higher number of alternatives, the dimension of the simplicial complexes grows (the number of voters does not affect the dimension), but one can still look at their $2$-skeletons (intuitively: the two-dimensional level of the whole structure).
 In the $2$-skeleton, there are toruses isomorphic to the one in the base case.
-In this paper, we use certain triangles on these toruses that generalize the critical profiles and the connection between the toruses to prove some of our results.
+In this paper, we use certain triangles on these toruses that generalize the critical profiles and the connection between the toruses to construct and prove our generalization of Arrow's theorem.
+By doing this, we show how to use the combinatorial topology approach when facing any (finite) number of alternatives and voters, as opposed to \cite{RajsbaumR2022preprint-new,RajsbaumArmajacPODC}, who only use this approach for the base case.